 The Elliot pecan tree has proven again and again to be incredibly scab and disease resistant.
 This makes it a very low-maintenance tree once planted.
 This cultivar thrives in warmer weather and will begin maturation and high quality nut production in late October.

 Its tear-dropped shaped nuts will shell to reveal light golden kernels at 72 nuts per pound and 51% kernel.
-The nut quality and nut size is impeccable!
+The nut quality and nut size are impeccable!

 This tree gets up to 100 feet tall at full maturity and has a 70 foot branch span.
-Produces it’s nuts from November to February when the they are ready to harvest.
+Produces its nuts from November to February when they are ready to harvest.
 The Elliott plant can be grown in most of the southeastern United States in USDA planting zones 6-9.

 Elliot Pecan Tree Care

 The Elliot pecan tree is vigorous and strong and features deep taproots and sturdy root growth.
 The Elliot can be planted in full sun or partial shade.
 High scab resistance makes it a good choice for home orchard plantings.